IR as a Distinct Academic Discipline

 In 1919, it emerged as a formal academic discipline with the founding of the first ‘chair’ in International Relations – the Woodrow Wilson Chair at Aberystwyth, University of Wales, from an endowment given by David Davies, became the first academic position dedicated to International Relations.

-Soon after, the IR was rapidly established at US universities and Geneva, Switzerland.
+Soon after, the IR was rapidly established at US universities and in Geneva, Switzerland.

 In 1927, the Graduate Institute of International Studies was established.
 This was the first university entirely dedicated to the study of IR.
 This university was basically established to form diplomats associated with the League of Nations, established in Geneva some years before.
 The university also offered one of the first Ph.D. degrees in IR.